Angie Stone: 1997–2004: Black Diamond, Mahogany Soul, and career breakthrough

 In December 2002, Stone made her theatrical film debut, portraying the character Madame Mambuza alongside Rob Schneider in the comedy The Hot Chick.
 The film debuted at number five at the U.S. box office and earned $7 million during its opening weekend.
 She later starred alongside Cuba Gooding Jr. in the musical comedy The Fighting Temptations (2003), portraying Alma; a singing laundromat employee.
 It received mixed reviews from critics and underperformed at the box office.
 Stone performed several songs for the film's soundtrack, including "Rain Down" and "Time to Come Home".
 Stone made her theatre debut as Matron Mama Morton in the Broadway production of Chicago.

 Her third studio album, Stone Love, was released on June 28, 2004, in the U.S. and debuted at number fourteen on the Billboard 200, selling 53,000 copies in its first week.
 Stone Love included her number one US dance single "I Wanna Thank Ya" and top-twenty US Hot R&B/Hip-Hop Songs song "U-Haul", the latter which received a nomination for Best Female R&B Vocal Performance at the 2005 Grammy Awards.
-By 2005, Stone became dissatisfied with her record label J Records.
-She released a compilation album Stone Hits: The Very Best of Angie Stone in June 2005, which anthologized her previous singles along with new single "I Wasn't Kidding".
+By 2005, Stone became dissatisfied with her record label J Records as the label began shifting focus to other newly signed talent.
+The record label released a compilation album Stone Hits: The Very Best of Angie Stone in June 2005, which anthologized her previous singles along with a new single "I Wasn't Kidding".
 Following the release of the compilation album, Stone left J Records.